 §Architectural constructs to facilitate the introduction and integration of emergent technology into the product lifecycle ecosystem (supply chain, manufacturing, services and operational environment)

-The Digital Twin / Digital Thread track has expanded to include digital engineering.
+The Digital Twin / Digital Thread domain has expanded to include digital engineering.
 The digital twin / digital thread track invites participants to cooperatively engage and participate in defining and demonstrating digital products, digital engineering, digital manufacturing, digital collaboration, and digital support utilizing a seamless flow of authoritative data across the life-cycle of digitally defined products and services.

 §Applied utilization in the aerospace industry